-It’s okay to feel tearful or sad sometimes, but if you are feeling like this most days, and these feelings don’t seem to be getting better or going away, it’s important to tell your midwife, health visitor or GP as soon as possible.
+It’s okay to sometimes feel tearful or sad, but if you are feeling like this most days, and these feelings don’t seem to be getting better or going away, it’s important to tell your midwife, health visitor or GP as soon as possible.

 In the UK, mental illness in pregnant and postnatal women often goes unrecognised, undiagnosed and untreated.